 A: Anxiety disorders are the most common category of mental disorders in the general population.
 The estimated lifetime chance of developing an anxiety disorder is almost 28%, and approximately 18% of the U.S. population will develop an anxiety disorder in any one year1.

 Q: Will I need to see a specialist in order to get treatment for anxiety?

 A: Some people start a discussion about anxiety treatment with their primary care physician, who may be able to help.
 A treatment specialist for anxiety, a psychiatrist, will be most up to date on the comprehensive treatment options and can discuss which is best for you including medication options and therapy referrals.

 Q: How do I locate a specialist?

-A: Veterans who are eligible to receive care under the Veterans Choice Program can locate a provider here: www.va.gov/opa/apps/locator/
+A: Veterans who are eligible to receive care under the Veterans Community Care program can locate a provider here: www.va.gov/opa/apps/locator/